ChristianSteger/HORAYZON/README.md

 **A remark on sky view factor and related parameters**<br/>
 The term sky view factor (SVF) is defined ambiguously in literature.
-In Zakšek et al. (2011), it referes to the solid angle of the (celestial) hemisphere.
+In Zakšek et al. (2011), it refers to the solid angle of the (celestial) hemisphere.
 We call this parameter *visible sky fraction* and its computation is performed with the function **topo_param.visible_sky_fraction()**.
 In applications related to radiation, the SVF is typically defined as the fraction of sky radiation received at a certain location in case of isotropic sky radiation (see e.g. Helbig et al., 2009).
 This parameter is called *sky view factor* in our application and its computation is performed with the function **topo_param.sky_view_factor()**.
 Additionally, the positive topographic openness (Yokoyama et al., 2002) can be computed with the function **topo_param.topographic_openness()**.

 ## Examples: Shadow map and shortwave correction factor